-A new circle standard plate (chromium-on-glass) is available from end 2015 on.
+A circle standard plate (chromium-on-glass) is available.

 The layout is shown here on the left with the diameters.